gautemo/Gaute-Meek-Olsen/src/today-i-learned/git-branch-from-commit.md

 category: git
 ---

-Let's say you have commited some changes, but you want to continue from a previously commit without deleting your commits from the branch because you might want to go back.
+Let's say you have committed some changes, but you want to continue from a previous commit without deleting your commits from the branch because you might want to go back.

 1. List recent commits to find the one you want to branch from.
 You can change the number 3 to how many commits you want to go back.
 2.